What is a heart attack?

-Heart attacks are most commonly caused by a buildup of plaque and inflammation in the coronary arteries.
-This is called atherosclerosis.
-Atherosclerosis narrows the coronary arteries, reducing the amount of oxygen-rich blood that reaches the heart muscle.
-This can result in angina, a type of serious chest pain.
-Angina is an important warning sign that the heart may be starving for oxygen.
+Heart attacks are caused by a buildup of plaque and inflammation in the coronary arteries.
+This is atherosclerosis.
+Plaque buildup and inflammation occur over many years and the process itself does not cause symptoms.
+But with time, plaque narrows the coronary arteries, reducing the amount of oxygen-rich blood that reaches the heart muscle.
+When the heart is not receiving enough oxygen-rich blood, you may experience angina, a type of serious chest pain.
+Angina is an important warning sign that the heart may be starved of oxygen.

-What are the risk factors for a heart attack?
+What are the risk factors for heart attack?

 - African American, Hispanic American, or American Indian ancestry